KimGasgarth/KimGasgarth.Github.io/BankingSQLproject.md

 ```SQL
 SELECT "country", COUNT(*) FROM "IDA_Statement_Of_Credits_and_Grants_-_Historical_Data.csv" GROUP BY "country";
 ```
-As you can see below, India and Bangladesh had the most transactions.
+As you can see below, **India and Bangladesh had the most transactions**.

 <img src="images/SQL Bank by country.jpg?raw=true"/>

-The max owed to IDA, 793,256,127.64, was easily found with the MAX function.
+The max owed to IDA, **793,256,127.64**, was easily found with the MAX function.
 ```SQL
 SELECT MAX ("Due to IDA") FROM "IDA_Statement_Of_Credits_and_Grants_-_Historical_Data.csv;
 ```
 To find the most recent payment, I needed to investigate the last repayment date and the borrower.
-The last date was 12/31/14 with the Ministry of Finance
+The last date was **12/31/14 with the Ministry of Finance.**
 ```SQL
 SELECT "borrower" FROM "IDA_Statement_Of_Credits_and_Grants_-_Historical_Data"
 where "Last Repayment Date" =(SELECT MAX ("Last Repayment Date")
 FROM "IDA_Statement_Of_Credits_and_Grants_-_Historical_Data" ) LIMIT 1;
 ```
 I looked at the country with the most in loans next.
-It makes sense that India is again at the top of the list.
+It makes sense that **India** is again at the top of the list.
 ```SQL
 SELECT "country", MAX ("Due to IDA") FROM "IDA_Statement_Of_Credits_and_Grants_-_Historical_Data"
 GROUP BY "country";